-NOTE: If assembling the sawmill to an LT15TRG trailer (LT15GO), skip this step.
-Refer to the trailer option manual for assembly instructions then return to the next section when instructed to complete sawmill assembly.
+NOTE: If assembling the sawmill to an LT15 trailer, skip this section 3.1.
+Refer to the trailer option manual for assembly instructions then return to section 3.2 when instructed to complete sawmill assembly.

-- 1. Place a hex nut on each leg approximately half way down the shaft. - 2.
-Slide the outrigger (nut keeper) plate into the mounting bracket. - 3.
-Position the square nut between the plate and the bracket. - 4.
-Thread each leg through the bracket, the square nut, and the plate.
+- Place a hex nut on each leg approximately half way down the shaft. - Slide the outrigger (nut keeper) plate into the mounting bracket. - 3.
+Position the square nut between the plate and the bracket. - Thread each leg through the bracket, the square nut, and the plate.
 (See FIG. 3-2.) - 5.
 Tighten the hex nut around the leg bracket (requires 1 5/16" wrench). - 6.
 Assemble four legs to each bed section.